jellebecude/getting-started-scan/README.md

 kubectl get pods -n jcr-getting-started
 ```

-The output should be as follows.
+The output should be similar to the following.
+The container name depends on your choice earlier.

 ```Bash
 NAME                    READY   STATUS    RESTARTS   AGE